 Things to think about when you're planning your night out

 - Who are you going with? - Safety in numbers!

 - Make sure someone knows where you are going

 2. Watch your drink

-Whether mocktail, cocktail, water or beer, keep your make sure you're mindful of where your drink is and who is around it.
+Whether mocktail, cocktail, water or beer, make sure you are mindful of where your drink is and who is around it.

 - Be cautious when accepting drinks from strangers.

 - If you have to leave your drink, make sure that someone you trust looks after it for you.

 Knowing your limits lets you enjoy the whole night, and it might even save you some money!

 - Be aware of your alcohol intake and mixing.